qir-alliance/.github/workstreams/Runtime_Init_Finalize_EntryPoint_Workstream.md

 ## Dependencies & Related Projects

 A related workstream is to specify a base profile of the full specification.
-This work should ensure that future base profile work is also compliant with entrypoint definitions and runtime input, finalization, and parameterization.
+Once defined, this specification will guide future iterations of the base profile, which must remain compliant in entrypoint definitions, runtime input, finalization, and parameterization.

 ## Deliverable(s) & Expected Outcome